matathias/Empire-1_6-Continued/Docs/interfaces-and-registries.md

 # Interfaces & Registries

-Empire provides 23 C# interfaces for submod extensibility.
+Empire provides C# interfaces for submod extensibility across several domains — lifecycle, economy/tax, military/battle, raid targeting, roads, and UI.
 Some use static registries (global hooks); others are discovered on WorldObjectComps (per-settlement hooks) or DefModExtensions.
+The authoritative, always-current list of registry-probed interfaces is the body of `EmpireRegistry.Register(object)` in `util/Registries/EmpireRegistry.cs`.

 All registry-based interfaces follow the same pattern — register an instance, and the base mod invokes it at the appropriate time.